makepad/makepad/README.md

 # Introducing Makepad

 Alpha release soon, as its all public you see our final steps towards it here.
 Not just fully ready yet, but will be soon.
-The alpha release will first target developing commandline rust applications, as this is what we use makepad for ourselves (dogfooding makepad).
-Essentially makepad as it will be for the next few months is a a compile-yourself (in 2 minutes) local Rust IDE that has a very tight live compile cycle with in-editor errors and std-out logviewer.
-The fancy live visual editing we estimate at end Q1 '20.
+The alpha release will first target developing commandline rust applications, as this is what we use makepad for ourselves.
+Makepad as it will be for the next few months is a a compile-yourself (in 2 minutes) local Rust IDE that has a very tight live compile cycle with in-editor errors and std-out logviewer.
+No fancy visual editors and all the Learnable Programming )(http://worrydream.com/LearnableProgramming/) vision just yet.
+The live visual editing we estimate earliest at end Q1 '20.

 Our feature todo list for this alpha: